 Upset Stomach = Anxiety?

-Anxiety is one of the most common causes of gastrointestinal discomfort.
+Anxiety is one of the most common causes of gastrointestinal discomfort, especially severe anxiety.
 But stomach upset may also be caused by more serious conditions, like infections and GERD.

-Find out more about your own anxiety symptoms by taking my 7 minute anxiety test.
+Find out more about the severity of your anxiety symptoms by taking my 7 minute anxiety test.
 This test will help you learn more about how you're dealing with anxiety.

 Anxiety and Focusing on Stomach Discomfort